JorGra/JGameFramework/Scripts/UISystem/TooltipSystem/TooltipSystemSetup.md

 ## 15. Example: Item Shop Integration

-- Add `ShopTooltipController` to the same GameObject as `ItemShopUI` (each player UI can keep its own instance).
-The controller discovers every `ItemShopSlotUI` in the shop and reuses a single tooltip handle per player.
+- Add `PlayerTooltipController` to the root of each player HUD (or reuse an existing one) and wire in the player's `MultiplayerEventSystem`/`PlayerInput` plus UI camera.
+- Drag that controller into `ItemShopUI.tooltipController`; the slots register themselves in `Awake` and show hover tooltips automatically while purchase buttons call their assigned action directly.
+- The `RuntimePlayerSpawner` now wires each player's `PlayerTooltipController` with the active `PlayerInput`, `MultiplayerEventSystem`, UI camera, and player index, so every screen (shop, inventory, weapons, build menus) receives the correct context automatically.
-- Ensure your slot prefabs use the updated `ItemShopSlotUI` (implements pointer/select handlers) and that the shop canvas hosts a `TooltipSystemRoot` somewhere in the scene.
+- Ensure your slot prefabs still use `ItemShopSlotUI` (implements pointer/select handlers) and that the shop canvas hosts a `TooltipSystemRoot` somewhere in the scene.
-- `ShopTooltipController` automatically builds text, image, and price blocks for each `ItemDef`, and injects a context action that mirrors the slot's purchase button.
-The action is filtered by the owning player's `MultiplayerEventSystem`/`PlayerInput`, so mouse and gamepad users can't trigger each other's tooltips.
-- When you reroll or close the shop the controller keeps handles in sync; only the currently hovered or selected slot keeps a tooltip, and swapping slots simply updates its content.
+- When you reroll or close the shop the slots clear their tooltip/context menu handles, so the shared controller can immediately service other UI like inventory tabs or weapon loadouts.
-- Customise labels/icons via the controller's inspector (e.g., change the purchase text or hide the action by leaving the shop button unassigned).
-- Slots with actions open their tooltip on button press; the tooltip stays open (sticky) until dismissed or replaced, so players can reliably click context buttons.
+- Customise labels/icons directly in `ItemShopSlotUI` or extend `PlayerTooltipController` with helper methods that build shared content blocks.
+- Use `PlayerTooltipController.ShowContextMenu`/`ToggleContextMenu` from other UI (inventory, weapon loadouts, etc.) when you need explicit action menus; hover tooltips remain non-interactive.